MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 ## Publish and update web services

-To deploy your analytics, you must publish them as web services in R Server.
-Once hosted on R Server, you can update and manage them.
+To deploy your analytics, you must publish them as web services in Machine Learning Server.
+Once hosted on Machine Learning Server, you can update and manage them.
 They can also be consumed by other users.

 <a name="versioning"></a>